NATO head calls on China, Russia to help fund Afghan forces

 Russian diplomats have said Putin was unlikely to attend in the absence of an agreement bridging deep differences over U.S. and NATO plans for a European anti-missile shield.

-Lavrov repeated complaints over the missile defense system, which Russia says risks tipping the balance of nuclear power between itself and the United States in NATO’s favor.
+Lavrov repeated complaints over the missile defence system, which Russia says risks tipping the balance of nuclear power between itself and the United States in NATO‘S favour.
 NATO says the shield is meant to protect against a potential Iranian threat and not against Russia.

 “We need clear guarantees that it is not targeted against us,” Lavrov said.